apache/couchdb/share/doc/src/query-servers.rst

 .. warning::

-   Erlang query server runs out of sandbox feature like JavaScript has to!
-   This means, that Erlang code has full access to your OS, file system and network which may leads to security issues.
-While Erlang functions are faster than JavaScript ones, you need to be careful with running them, especially if they  wasn't written by your own hands.
+   Unlike the JavaScript query server, the Erlang query server does not run in a sandbox.
+This means Erlang code has full access to your OS, filesystem and network, which may lead to security issues.
+While Erlang functions are faster than JavaScript ones, you need to be careful about running them, especially if they were written by someone else.

-   Keep in mind: don't trust every code - review it first before running.

 .. note::

-   Due to security restriction, Erlang query server is disabled by default.
-   To enable it you'll need to edit your `local.ini` to include a ``native_query_servers`` section:
+   Due to security restrictions, the Erlang query server is disabled by default.
+To enable it, you need to edit your `local.ini` to include a ``native_query_servers`` section:

    .. code-block:: ini